-Born in Moscow, Alevtina Ioffe studied choral conducting, classical vocal and piano at the State Musical Pedagogical Institute “Ippolitov-Ivanov” and graduated from the Faculty of Opera and Symphony Conducting of the Tchaikovsky Moscow State Conservatory under the leadership of Vladimir Ponkin.
-Following her experiences as an assistant conductor at the San Francisco Opera with Donald Runnicles and at the National Philharmonic Orchestra of Russia, at the Helikon-Opera in Moscow, Ioffe won third prize at the Victor de Sabata Conducting Competition in Trieste in 2009, with special mention from the orchestra.
+Born in Moscow, Alevtina Ioffe studied choral conducting, classical vocal and piano at the State Musical Pedagogical Institute “Ippolitov-Ivanov” and graduated from the Faculty of Opera and Symphony Conducting of the Tchaikovsky Moscow State Conservatory under Vladimir Ponkin.
+Following her experiences as an assistant conductor at the San Francisco Opera with Donald Runnicles, in 2009 Ioffe won third prize at the Victor de Sabata Conducting Competition in Trieste, Italy with special mention from the orchestra.

 Between 2008 and 2011, Ioffe conducted at the Stanislavsky and Nemirovich-Danchenko Moscow Music Theatre and was frequently invited to conduct at the Teatro Massimo Bellini, Catania and at the Teatro Verdi, Trieste in Italy as well as at the Oldenburgische Staatstheater in Germany.
 Alevtina Ioffe has been Music Director of Mikhailovsky Theatre in St. Petersburg, between February 2021 and July 2022, the first women to lead an important musical institution in Russia.
 Until 2021 Alevtina Ioffe was also Music Director of The State Opera and Ballet Theatre for Young Audience “Natalia Sats” in Moscow, a position she held for more than a decade.